PsychoElites/ICICI-Appathon-2017/README.md

 # Providing Talkback Facility for Differently Abled

-We propose to develop a platform that provides an ability to the differently abled people to utilize the prowess of modern day banking services.
+We proposed to develop a platform that provides an ability to the differently abled people to utilize the prowess of modern day banking services.
 We believe that the banking services should be accessible to everyone.

-The idea is to make an interactive interface which will ease up the process of Banking Services.
+The idea was to make an interactive interface which will ease up the process of Banking Services.
 The user will give voice commands to perform some functions.
-Although, this is mostly backend work, we can implement this feature in a standalone desktop application.
+Although, this was mostly backend work, we can also implement this feature in a standalone desktop application.

 # Objectives